dangtuanhuy/assembla-to-jira-migration/README.md

 * Use label filters to move issue to correct types, e.g. `bug` might be a label.
 * Check that tickets which are spikes are NOT epics [Issue 14](https://github.com/kgish/assembla-to-jira-migration/issues/14).
 * Make backup of `data` directory including `.env` file for future reference.

+You should also double check that the all of the Assembla-status were converted properly to the correct Jira status.
+If that is not the case, then you can make changes in bulk.
+For instance, filter on issues where Assembla-Status is `closed` and Jira status is NOT `closed` and by selecting all you can convert them to the closed status in one go.

 ## Checklist